Guess what the shape will look like if you drop the minimal snippet.

-Think about a static field in 3D space, a vector field or scalar field.
-The length of a vector is a scalar, the directional cosine of the vector direction is also a scalar.
-For every location in space there is a scalar value, a floating-point value.
-We render an image based on the floating-point values.
+Think about a vector field or a scalar field in 3D space.
+The length of the vector is a scalar.
+The directional cosine of the vector direction is also a scalar.
+For every location in space you can show that scalar value in the plot.

-I worked with linear mechanical springs.
-Spring in English = Feder in German.
-Systems of springs are difficult to realize in a physical setup.
-It makes sense to run a simulation.
+I worked with system of linear springs, the mechanical elements called Feder in German language.
+These are difficult or impossible to realize in a physical setup. it makes sense to simulate them.

-- By looking at the data plotted over an area you see more.
+- Looking at the data plotted over an area you see more.
+This is sometimes revealing.

 - Then there is the improved speed when you evaluate the formula on the GPU.
 This makes a huge difference when you want detail.